huggingface/datasets/datasets/monash_tsf/README.md

 ### Data Fields

-For this univariate regular time series we have:
+For the univariate regular time series each series has the following keys:

 * `start`: a datetime of the first entry of each time series in the dataset
 * `target`: an array[float32] of the actual target values